 - Accounting investigation: Represented a Fortune 50 company in a company-wide SEC investigation focused on issues of accounting and earnings management.

-In her public interest practice, Maria is representing a proposed class of student loan borrowers against Navient Corporation, a servicer of student loans that has made a myriad of misrepresentations to steer public servants away from federal loan forgiveness plans for which they qualify.
+In her public interest practice, Maria is representing a proposed class of student loan borrowers against Navient Corp., a servicer of student loans that has made a myriad of misrepresentations to steer public servants away from federal loan forgiveness plans for which they qualify.
 She has also represented a foundation that benefits elementary schools in uncovering a Ponzi scheme run as a hedge fund; the principal was arrested, his assets were seized, and he is now serving jail time.
 She counseled a prominent private school and synagogue in assessing its investments in a Madoff feeder fund.
 Maria has investigated and revamped corporate governance structures at both non-profits and public companies.